 There are three main rodless cylinder types, which all refer to how the piston is connected to the carrier to allow movement of the load:

 - Cable Cylinders

 Rodless Band Cylinders

-Band cylinders are so named as it is a type of zip-locked band that keeps the compressed air within the barrel of the cylinder to do the work, even though the cylinder carriage on the outside of the cylinder barrel is mechanically connected to the piston on the inside.
+Band cylinders, also known as slotted cylinders, are so named as it is a type of zip-locked band that keeps the compressed air within the barrel of the cylinder to do the work, even though the cylinder carriage on the outside of the cylinder barrel is mechanically connected to the piston on the inside.

 The carriage of a band cylinder is propelled along the outside length of the cylinder barrel as the piston assembly inside reacts to flowing compressed air.